fusioncharts/dev_centre_docs/getting-started/plain-javascript/install-using-plain-javascript.md

 ## Installing FusionMaps for your project

 FusionCharts Suite XT provides **1400+** data-driven maps as a part of the product FusionMaps.
-In the downloaded package, you’ll find the `fusioncharts.maps.js` file and only two map definition files - the world map, and the map of the USA - to reduce the download size.
+To reduce the size of the download package, we have included the `fusioncharts.maps.js` file and only two map definition files - the world map, and the map of the USA.
 However, you can download the rest the of map definition files [here](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab'), when you need to plot maps of those countries/regions.

 > If you're an existing user of FusionMaps (v3.12.2 or older), you'll need to upgrade the map definition files to the latest files.
 Read more on this [here]({% site.baseurl %}/upgrading/change-log#improvements-2 '@@open-newtab').